-Between 2008 and 2013 Professor Davis served as the chief marine archaeologist for the E/V Nautilus expeditions, organized and led by Drs.
-Robert Ballard and Michael Brennan.
-Our survey areas included the southeast Aegean off ancient Knidos, and the Black Sea off of both Sinop (ancient Sinope) and Ereğli (ancient Heraclea Pontica)—areas that witnessed high volumes of seaborne commercial traffic during antiquity and the Middle Ages.
+Between 2008 and 2013 Professor Davis served as a marine archaeologist for the E/V Nautilus expeditions, organized and led by Dr. Robert Ballard and Dr. Michael Brennan.
+Our survey areas included the Black Sea off Sinop (ancient Sinope) and Ereğli (ancient Heraclea Pontica), and the southeast Aegean off ancient Knidos—areas that witnessed high volumes of seaborne commercial traffic during antiquity and the Middle Ages.
 In that time we discovered and documented almost fifty shipwrecks that sank in deep water, thirty of which date between the 6th century B.C. and the 6th century A.D.
-Our main search tool was the remotely-operated vehicle (ROV) Hercules.
-The team is now entering the research and writing phase of the project.
-They have already published two articles in scientific journals:
+The main search tool was the remotely-operated vehicle (ROV) Hercules.
+The team is now in the research and writing phase of the project.
+They have already published several articles in scientific journals:

 Brennan, M.L., D. Davis, R.D.
 Ballard, A.C.
 Trembanis, J.I.
 Vaughn, J.S.
 Krumholz, J.P.
 Delgado, C. Roman, C. Smart, K.L.C.
 Bell, M. Duman and C. DuVal.
 2015.
 “Quantification of Bottom Trawl Fishing Damage to Ancient Shipwreck Sites.”
 Marine Geology 371, 82-88.